tarwn/lessthandot-hugo/blogs/content/posts/2009-11-18-developing-kbay-what-went-right.md

 ---
-title: 'Developing KBay: It’s All About the Team'
+title: "Developing KBay: It's All About the Team"
 author: ThatRickGuy
 type: post
 date: 2009-11-18T13:14:59+00:00